dd9jn/rfc4880bis/crypto-refresh.md

   - A one-octet hash function ID used with a KDF,

-  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{ec-dh-algorithm-ecdh}} for details.
+  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{ecdh}} for details.

 Observe that an ECDH public key is composed of the same sequence of fields that define an ECDSA key plus the KDF parameters field.